louis-tru/quark/docs/GPU_2D_ANTIALIASING.md

    subpixel borders without waiting for general Compute AA.
 3. Prototype Metal Compute AA with CPU-transformed line edges, CPU tile binning, backdrop winding, and 4x4 sample coverage written into a local mask.
-4. Add a transient multi-path coverage atlas, buffer pools, batching, and compute-to-render synchronization.
+4. Integrate the proven batch model: one path-data batch lays all of its tiles into one coverage atlas and generates/encodes CPU/GPU data together.
+Adapt Quark's concrete renderer data structures, buffer/texture pools, and compute-to-render synchronization without returning to per-path small-object allocation.
 5. Add automatic renderer selection and retain AASide fallback.
 6. Port the proven compute path to Vulkan and optionally GLES 3.1.